albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 **tl;dr:**
 I converted my blog to a
 static site using Jekyll/Octopress and am now hosting it on Amazon CloudFront.
-This resulted in approximately a ***230% performance increase***.
+It is much faster.
 There are tons of benchmarks and charts near the bottom of this post.

 Before
 ------